Luigi Gatti (nuncio): Biography

 Luigi Gatti was born on 25 November 1946 in Castiglione Tinella, Province of Cuneo, Italy.
 He was ordained a priest of the Diocese of Alba on 29 June 1970.
 He earned a doctorate in canon law.

+Diplomatic career

 He prepared for a diplomatic career by completing the course of study at the Pontifical Ecclesiastical Academy in 1972.

 He entered the diplomatic service of the Holy See in 1976 and fulfilled assignments in Paraguay and in the Secretariat of State in Rome.

 On 13 June 1998, Pope John Paul II appointed him Titular Archbishop of Santa Giusta and Apostolic Nuncio to Malta and Libya.
 He received his episcopal consecration from Cardinal Secretary of State Angelo Sodano on 29 August.

 On 28 June 2001, John Paul appointed him Apostolic Nuncio to Lebanon.

 Pope Benedict XVI appointed him Apostolic Nuncio to Greece on 16 July 2009.
 He assignment ended with the appointment of Edward Joseph Adams as his successor on 22 February 2011.